 There are no other arrangements under which the Company's directors and officers were compensated, or are to be compensated, directly or indirectly, except as described above.
-All directors are eligible to participate in the 2014 Stock Option Plan approved by the shareholders during the 6 June 2014 Annual General Meeting.
+All directors are eligible to participate in the 2014 Stock Option Plan approved by the shareholders during the 6 June 2014 Annual General Meeting, and the 2018 Stock Option Plan approved by the shareholders at the Special Stockholders' Meeting held on 9 October 2018.